Abortion Bans and the Anti-Abortion Movement’s Disability Hypocrisy

 Having the freedom to decide if and when we have kids is fundamental to building the lives we want for ourselves.
 But in the face of a housing affordability crisis, underfunded child care infrastructure, and a widening gender wage gap, this fundamental freedom feels further and further out of reach.
 Instead of addressing these economic issues, anti-abortion lawmakers are trying to divest from proven social services and invest in anti-abortion programs that are not only ineffective, but detrimental to communities.

-How Digital Trails And Digitized Data Complicate The Surveillance And Criminalization Of Abortion Care
+How Digital Trails and Digitized Data Complicate the Surveillance and Criminalization of Abortion Care

 Alliance for Hippocratic Medicine v.
 U.S. Food and Drug Administration: A Pseudoscientific, Paternalistic Bid To Ban Medication Abortion Care